Relationship Between Variances

-- If the variance is unfavorable, significant in amount, and results from standard costs not being realistic, allocate the variance to the company's inventory accounts and cost of goods sold.
-The allocation should follow the standard costs of the inputs from which the variances arose.
+If the variance is unfavorable, significant in amount, and results from the standard costs not being realistic, allocate the variance to the company's inventory accounts and cost of goods sold.
+The allocation should be based on the location of the inputs from which the variances arose.

 If the variance amount is favorable and significant in amount, allocate the variance to the company's inventories and its cost of goods sold.

 The following table will serve as a guide for reporting variances that are significant in amount: